ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * Each argument of the function can be used for the declared type of the corresponding declared parameter according to one of the following rules:
    * The argument is a function expression with declared result type that is the same as the declared type of the parameter.
-   * The argument is a literal primitive value and the defined type of the parameter is `ValueType`.
+   * The argument is a literal primitive value and the declared type of the parameter is `ValueType`.
-   * The argument is a Singular Path or `filter-path` (which includes Singular Paths), or a function expression with declared result type `NodesType`.
+   * The argument is a Singular Path or `filter-path` (which includes Singular Paths) and the declared type of the parameter is `NodesType`.

 {{tab-exist-value}} summarizes how the two conversion functions can be used to make use of functions returning nodelists, using a